bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/ShinyCell_tutorial.md

-## 3. create ShinyCell configuration object
+## 3. Create ShinyCell configuration object

 Then, create the ShinyCell configuration object.
 This essentially stores information about the information in `seu@meta.data`